 Say “hormone therapy” and many different images might come to mind.
 Maybe it’s breast cancer, Suzanne Sommers, or scary pills and patches.
 I’ll admit that before I started researching hormone therapy, I had a negative view of it.

-But as I’ve read more, I am surprised about how little I –and the midlife women I know–understand it.
-Now I see menopausal hormone therapy (the term used these days) as a safe option that I will consider if needed.
+But as I’ve learned more, I am surprised about how little I –and the midlife women I know–understand it.

 Today, I’m sharing what I’ve learned about hormone therapy that every woman needs to know.
 Along with reading studies, I also read The Estrogen Window and interviewed Dr. Mache Seibel for the podcast.

 This post focuses on what happens when estrogen levels decline, unlike my other post that centers on very early perimenopause where estrogen levels may increase.
 You might want to read that post first.